 And as we all know, the primary function of sunglasses is to protect our eyes from harmful UV rays.
 Protecting your eyes with sunglasses from an early age can help to prevent eye conditions such as cataracts, eye growths, and eye cancer later in life.

-But what about sunglasses and blue light?
+But can sunglasses block blue light?
 Some sunglasses shades or lens tints can filter blue light.
-Keep reading as we discuss blue light, its sources, and ways to protect your eyes from blue light.
+Keep reading as we discuss blue light, its sources, and ways to protect your eyes from blue light, including:

 What Is Blue Light?